The Boulevard (stadium): Speedway

 In 1971, promoter Ian Thomas brought back speedway to Hull for the first time since 1949.
 The Hull Vikings raced in the British League Division Two and it proved to be exceedingly popular with large crowds cheering on the team each Wednesday.
 Hull had the dubious distinction of being the last league speedway team ever to appear at the famous West Ham Stadium, on 23 May 1972, when they beat the closing Hammers 40–38.
 Subsequent years saw their promotion to the first division and the inclusion of world champions Barry Briggs, Ivan Mauger and Egon Müller to ride for the team.
 Promotional changes, falling crowds and financial problems eventually saw the Vikings demise until their resurrection some years later at Hull's other rugby league and speedway stadium, Craven Park.

 The Boulevard was also the host of the annual Yorkshire Television Trophy meeting during the 1970s, and early 1980s.
 With the British leagues home to not only the best British riders such as 1976 World Champion Peter Collins, 1980 World Champion Michael Lee, Dave Jessup and Malcolm Simmons, but also to many top class riders from around the world including World Champions Briggs, Mauger, Müller, Ole Olsen and Bruce Penhall, plus Billy Sanders, Dennis Sigalos, Shawn and Kelly Moran, and Phil Crump (the inaugural Yorkshire TV Trophy winner in 1974), the meetings often attracted fields which were as good in quality as many World Finals.

 The 380 m long speedway track surrounded the rugby league field without intersecting it at the corners.
 This saw the Boulevard have fast, almost 100 metre long straights and tight bends.
 The run off the corners onto the straights was narrow due to the fence not following the curve of the track but being straight from back in the turns.

-The ground consisted of three stands, the most popular being the Threepenny stand, where the majority of singing and chanting occurred.
-It was given its name when the stadium opened as it was 3 old pence for entry.
-In July 1985, Hull's threepenny stand closed for safety reasons.
-A plaque was unveiled on the 'new' threepenny stand some years ago by STAND and Hull FC.

 Greyhound racing

 1927–1934

 The stadium first hosted greyhound racing in 1927 when the Associated Greyhound Racecourses Ltd promoted a meeting on 2 July.
-The track was soon to be one of three greyhound stadiums operating in Hull after two more followed suit, within one year Craven Park stadium had opened and in 1934 the Craven Street track opened but the latter was short lived.
+The track was soon to be one of three greyhound stadiums operating in Hull after two more followed suit; within a year, Craven Park stadium had opened and in 1934, the Craven Street track opened, the latter proving to be short-lived.

-The football team moved out after finding a new home at Boothferry Park in August 1947 and the greyhound racing soon followed after coming to an end on 11 December 1948.
-Despite the Boulevard being considerably bigger than Craven Park the difference in popularity and tote turnover was significant.

-In 1947 the tote turnover of Craven Park was £578,628 compared to the Boulevard's £23,263.
+Greyhound racing came to an end at The Boulevard for the first time on 11 December 1948.
+Despite the Boulevard being considerably bigger than Craven Park, the difference in popularity and tote turnover was significant; in 1947, the tote turnover of Craven Park was £578,628 compared to the Boulevard's £23,263.